cunnane/xloil/docs/source/xlOil_Python/GettingStarted.rst

 Intellisense / Function Context Help
 ------------------------------------

-To activate pop-up function help, follow the instructions here: :ref:`_concepts-intellisense`.
+To activate pop-up function help, follow the instructions here: :any:`concepts-intellisense`.